ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 ## TL;DR

 The EuroStack vision for healthcare IoT is bold, sophisticated, and deeply needed.
 But for now, it remains a sketch rather than a working system.
-If it is to move from ideal to reality, Europe must get serious about standardisation, invest heavily in both technical infrastructure and public understanding, and create real incentives for healthcare providers and developers to adopt new systems.
+If it is to move from ideal to reality, Europe can get serious about standardisation, invest heavily in both technical infrastructure and public understanding, and create real incentives for healthcare providers and developers to adopt new systems.

-Above all, it must never lose sight of the patient, not just as a data point, but as a person with rights, needs, and real-life emergencies.
+Above all, it can never lose sight of the patient, not just as a data point, but as a person with rights, needs, and real-life emergencies.
 Otherwise, we risk building a digital fortress so secure and so "compliant" that even the doctors cannot get in.

 Europe has already built, or is building, many of the infrastructure blocks suggested.
 What is still missing are packaged developer tools, device-level SDKs, and user-centric consent systems.
 Plenty of room to contribute, and fast.